This Discussion channel is currently closed.

 Default_avatar

-Wayde Pahl over 6 years ago
+Wayde Pahl about 7 years ago

 I think that all of the cooperative fees are unreasonable,and are inappropriate.
 The fees should be eliminated. or substantially decreased in the amount.